David Nixon (magician): Entertainment career

 Nixon was in demand for private society parties and frequently performed at the soirees of Mayfair hostess, Dorothy Hartman, owner of Lendrum & Hartman Limited, in Berkeley House, Hay Hill in the 1950s.
 His magic shows included Trix n Nixon (1962) Tonight with David Nixon (1969), David Nixon's Magic Box (1970-71) and The David Nixon Show (1972-77) as well as David Nixon's Christmas Magic (1974) that featured a classic magic trick where Lynsey de Paul appeared to disappear from a glass casket while leaving behind a still warm dress.
 He also appeared as a panelist in the BBC radio comedy panel game, Many a Slip.

 He was the subject of This Is Your Life in 1973 when he was surprised by Eamonn Andrews at the Magic Circle Headquarters in London.
 He then presented an episode of the programme the following year, in which the subject was the series' regular British host, Eamonn Andrews.
 A keen chess player, Nixon presented Checkmate, an ATV series teaching the basics of the game.

 Alongside his skills as a magician, Nixon liked to use television technology for humour and entertainment.
 In the 1970s, when the technology of colour separation overlay became available, he developed a way to interact with a recording of himself apparently on the other side of a mirror.
 Not only was the conversation perfectly coordinated, he also used sleight-of-hand to appear to pass objects back and forth to himself.

 David Nixon has been recognised as an influence on future UK magicians as diverse as Wayne Dobson and Jerry Sadowitz.

-With a rich and mellow speaking voice, Nixon was in demand as a compere and narrator; he was a narrator in the show Emil and the Detectives, at the Mermaid Theatre, London.
+Nixon was a narrator in the show Emil and the Detectives, at the Mermaid Theatre, London.